RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 If you are aware that you experience TAF to some extent, take particular care to distinguish carefully between your own thoughts and reality that can be verified.

-After the quiz, the next section looks at some unintended consequences that can occur when member have memory impairments.
+After the quiz, the next section looks at some unintended consequences that can occur when members have memory impairments.

 - Mark each statement true or false:
 - Thought-action fusion is a rare form of mental illness that makes thoughts seem like actions.# Thought-action fusion is not a mental illness, and it is common.